 The Town of Seekonk has teamed up with Brewster Thornton Group Architects, Coletta Contracting Company, Inc., Odeh Engineers, Creative Environment Corp., and DiPrete Engineering to design and construct the new building.

 “We’re happy to work on a project that will help the Seekonk Animal Shelter,” said Jason Clough, Senior Project Engineer/Project Manager at DiPrete Engineering.
 “The organization deserves a good home for the animals and an improved work environment so they can continue to fulfill its mission.”

-DiPrete Engineering is providing site design, including design of the drainage system and sewage disposal system as well as construction administration.
+DiPrete Engineering is providing site design as well as construction administration.